What is the newspaper’s circulation and distribution?

-As of April 2018, the Paso Robles Daily News distributes more than 5,000 emailed newspapers every day, Monday through Saturday, with occasional special alerts on Sunday.
+As of June 2020, the Paso Robles Daily News distributes more than 6,500 emailed newspapers every day, Monday through Saturday, with occasional special alerts on Sunday.
 Subscriptions continue to grow rapidly.
 The email has an open rate that averages about 50-percent daily, which is more than twice the industry standard.
-The newspaper website receives over 200,000 views from local readers every month.
+The newspaper website receives over 400,000 views from local readers every month.
+Click here for more statistics on the website traffic, circulation, and distribution for Paso Robles Daily News.

 What days is Paso Robles Daily News published?

-The Paso Robles Daily News publishes on an ongoing basis.
-News emails are delivered to subscribers every day there is fresh news to share, which is usually six days a week.
+The Paso Robles Daily News publishes on an ongoing basis every day, Monday through Saturday, with occasional special alerts on Sunday.
+News emails are delivered to subscribers every morning with fresh news to share, usually six days a week.

 What is the newspaper deadline?